wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 Optional exercise
 -----------------

-You could create a CDB for escalating alerts about your own custom set of high priority CVEs.
+You could create a CDB for escalating alerts about your own custom set of high-priority CVEs.
 Write a child rule of Wazuh rule 23501 that looks for a match in this CDB and generates alerts of a high severity like 12.
 Consider how you might use a key/value CDB listing pairs of agent names and software package names that you want to especially keep an eye on.
 For example, you might want an escalated